The following funding categories are available through the Annual Grants Program.

 • Ongoing maintenance.

-• Facilities for one off events.
+• Facilities for one-off events.

-The aim of the Arts, Culture & Creative Industries category is to provide financial assistance for projects and services that address our Community Strategic Plan 2040 ‘Wagga View – Our Future in Focus’ and aligns with Council’s Cultural Plan 2020-2030 which is a blueprint for a creative city that puts arts and culture at the heart of a thriving, innovative, connective and inclusive community.
+Projects should also align with Council’s Cultural Plan 2020-2030, which is a blueprint for a creative city that puts arts and culture at the heart of a thriving, innovative, connected, and inclusive community.
+The Cultural Plan 2020-2030 priorities include:

-• Wiradjuri and First Nations
+• Wiradyuri and First Nations community

-• Live music, events and public spaces
+• Live music, events, and public spaces

 • A vibrant city centre

-• Neighbourhoods, suburbs and villages
+• Neighbourhoods, suburbs, and villages

 • Cultural experiences for everyone

-• Creative Industries and educational opportunity
+• Creative Industries and educational opportunities

 Grant officer